points-of-view/circles/README.md

 * Install dependencies with `yarn install`
 * Run the app with `yarn tauri dev`

+If you don't want to (or can't) use an actual RFID reader, set an environment variable `MOCK_RFID_READER=1` to skip this process.

 > [!NOTE]
 > When not using Nix to manage your environment:
-> * Make sure you have rust, node, and the diesel-cli installed.
+> * Make sure you have rust, node, java, and the diesel-cli installed.
 > * Make sure you have the necessary environment variables set.
 See [`flake.nix`](./flake.nix) for details.

 ### Tests